aparrett/Blog/README.md

 # Blog

 Blog is a simple application that allows you to add, remove, and view blog posts.
-There is currently minimal styling because the goal of this developing this application was to learn React.
+There is currently minimal styling because the goal of developing this application was to learn React.
 You can view Blog at [https://ap-react-blog.herokuapp.com/](https://ap-react-blog.herokuapp.com/).

 This sample Blog application is the 4th application you build in the [Modern React with Redux](https://www.udemy.com/react-redux/) course taught by Stephen Grider.